Chinese billionaire Liu of JD.com arrested in Minneapolis

-MINNEAPOLIS (AP) — A Chinese billionaire has been arrested in Minneapolis on suspicion of criminal sexual conduct.

-Liu Qiangdong, also known as Richard Liu, is the founder of the Beijing-based e-commerce site JD.com, the main rival to Alibaba Group.
+MINNEAPOLIS (AP) — Chinese billionaire Liu Qiangdong, also known as Richard Liu, the founder of the Beijing-based e-commerce site JD.com, was arrested in Minneapolis on suspicion of criminal sexual conduct, jail records show.

-Hennepin County Jail records show he was arrested late Friday night and released Saturday afternoon pending possible criminal charges.
+Liu was arrested late Friday night and released Saturday afternoon pending possible criminal charges, Hennepin County Jail records show.
 The jail records don’t provide details of the alleged incident.

-Minneapolis police spokesman John Elder said Sunday that he couldn’t provide any details because it remains an active investigation.
+Minneapolis police spokesman John Elder said Sunday that he couldn’t provide any details because the investigation is considered active.
+He declined to say where in Minneapolis Liu was arrested or what Liu was accused of doing.

-JD.com said in a statement on the Chinese social media site Weibo that Liu was falsely accused while in the U.S. on a business trip, that police investigators found no misconduct and that he would continue his journey as planned.
+Minnesota law defines five degrees of criminal sexual misconduct, ranging from a gross misdemeanor to felonies, covering a broad array of conduct ranging from nonconsensual touching to violent assaults with injuries.
+The jail records for Liu don’t indicate a degree.

 Most Read Business Stories